-The cable companies that had piloted low-cost offers to select communities through the Connect-to-Compete program in 2012 did not expand the availability offer during the first quarter of 2013 and in some cases, canceled the program all together.
+The cable companies that had piloted low-cost offers to select communities through the Connect-to-Compete program in 2012 did not expand the availability or offer during the first and second quarters of 2013 and in some cases, canceled the program all together.
 Access to Careers in Technology project was challenged to reach a larger population needing low-cost broadband to subscribe and stay subscribed given the lack of affordable offers.
-Connect-to-Compete announced a new discounted offer at the end of March.
-The ACT sub-recipients that have not completed will promote this offer.
+Connect-to-Compete announced a new discounted offer at the end of March; a couple of ACT sub-recipients that had not completed their work were able to promote this offer.